angular/angular/aio/content/guide/form-validation.md

+## Built-in validators

+Angular forms include a number of built-in validator functions, which are functions that help you check common user input in forms.
+In addition to the built-in validators covered here of `minlength`, `maxlength`, and `required`, there are others such as `min`, `max`, `email` and `pattern` for template driven as well as reactive forms.
+For a full list of built-in validators, see the [Validators](api/forms/Validators) API reference.

 {@a template1}

-## Simple template-driven forms
+## Simple template driven forms

-In the template-driven approach, you arrange
+In the template driven approach, you arrange
 [form elements](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Forms_in_HTML) in the component's template.

 You add Angular form directives (mostly directives beginning `ng...`) to help Angular construct a corresponding internal control model that implements form functionality.
-In template-drive forms, the control model is _implicit_ in the template.
+In template driven forms, the control model is _implicit_ in the template.

 To validate user input, you add [HTML validation attributes](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/Constraint_validation) to the elements.
 Angular interprets those as well, adding validator functions to the control model.